pycompression/xopen/README.rst

 v0.9.x
 ~~~~~~

+* When the file name extension of a file to be opened for reading is not
+  available, the content is inspected (if possible) and used to determine
+  which compression format applies.
-* Drop Python 2.7 support.
+* This release drops Python 2.7 support.
 Python 3.4 or later is now required.

 v0.8.4
 ~~~~~~